MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsFilesPolicy.md

 ```

 ## DESCRIPTION
-Teams files provides organizations with different files capabilities.

-Microsoft Teams uses OneDrive and SharePoint (ODSP) to store and share content, but some organizations and users might prefer to use third-party storage providers.

-If your organization chooses a third-party for content storage, you need to turn off the ``NativeFileEntryPoints`` parameter in the Teams Files policy.
-This parameter is enabled by default, which shows the option to upload content from ODSP to Teams chats or channels.
+If your organization chooses a third-party for content storage, you can turn off the NativeFileEntryPoints parameter in the Teams Files policy.
+This parameter is enabled by default, which shows option to attach OneDrive / SharePoint content from Teams chats or channels.
+When this parameter is disabled, users won't see access points for OneDrive and SharePoint in Teams.
+Please note that OneDrive app in the left navigation pane in Teams isn't affected by this policy.
-Tenant admin would be able to create a customized teams files policy to match the organization's requirements.
+Teams administrators would be able to create a customized teams files policy to match the organization's requirements.

 ## EXAMPLES